 Preventing and avoiding infection

 During the first few weeks, you will still be taking a few medicines, mainly to prevent infection.
 You may need to have some vaccinations, such as a flu jab or a vaccination to prevent chest infections.
-You may need to avoid certain foods that could contain harmful bacteria and your nurse or dietician will advise you about this.
+You may need to avoid certain foods that could contain harmful bacteria and your nurse or dietitian will advise you about this.
 You may also need to avoid crowded places where you could come into contact with people who have infections such as colds or flu.

 Getting back to normal

 After some time you will be able to go back to work.
 It may be helpful to talk to your colleagues beforehand.
 And to let your employer know if you may need any help at first.
-Doctors usually advise against going abroad for the first six months.
+Doctors usually advise against going abroad for the first 6 months.
 Whenever you go away, it is helpful to carry a doctor's letter outlining your treatment and giving a contact number in case of emergency.
 You may have difficulty arranging travel insurance.
-But in the travel section you can find a list of helpful companies.
+In the travel section you can find a list of helpful companies.

-You can view and print the quick guides for all the pages in the Living with myeloma section.
+You can view and print the quick guides for all the pages in the living with myeloma section.